 LIFE is an interdisciplinary project and consists of a combination of different lines of investigation and research activities.
-It is divided into three main fields:
+It is divided into four main fields:

 - the acquisition of new information, including the archaeological excavation of the archaeological site and the elaboration of the 3D survey of the remains;